-#5: Gamay - The Heart of Beaujolais.
+#5: Gamay.
+The Heart of Beaujolais.
 An Approachable Food Friendly Red Wine

 Gamay is a fun, playful, and delicious grape.
 Its reputation is dominated by Beaujolais Nouveau, a simple primeur wine whose popularity peaked in the 1970s and 80s.
 Since the early 2000s, the 10 Beaujolais Cru appellations have distinguished Gamay as a more serious variety among sommeliers and people in the know.
 Gamay is a fantastic food wine, especially when grilling or assembling a smorgasbord of diverse flavors.